Most people with AUD need help to recover from their disease.

 In addition to medications,

-treatment programs use counseling and group therapy to help you stop drinking.
-Most alcoholics need help to recover from their disease.
+treatment programs use counseling and group therapy to help stop drinking, maintain abstinence, and refocus on other aspects of life.
+It may take time to find the right treatment combination for each individual.
 With support and treatment, many people are able to stop drinking and rebuild their lives.

 A number of

-may be used in the treatment of alcohol abuse and alcoholism.
-These approaches target thoughts and behaviors that may contribute to the abuse of alcohol.
-Cognitive behavioral interventions have been shown to improve mood and reduce substance abuse.
+may be used in the treatment of AUD.
+These approaches target thoughts and behaviors that may contribute to problematic drinking.

-Relapse prevention will help you recognize early warning signs of relapse.
+It is important to understand that relapse is a common occurrence.
+Therapists will help you recognize early warning signs of relapse.
 You will identify high-risk situations, such as parties and sporting events, and learn to assess your own vulnerability to relapse.
 You will learn coping skills to help you avoid or remove yourself from risky situations.
-You are also taught how to handle a relapse so that you don’t become discouraged and lose confidence.
+If relapse occurs, these skills will you know where to get help and regain confidence.